 You may go in a thrift store seeking to find a piece of furniture for your guest room, but…

 …see a modern and unique glass vase that is only $1.60.

 When you know your style – you will know that by removing a part of an item, cleaning it up, or painting it – it will look like something right out of a home decorating catalog.

-When thrifting with a group of friends there is always going to be one item that all of you will reach for immediately when you see it.
-This happened to me and my friend when we saw a very Marthaesque looking glass cake stand for $4.90.
+When thrifting with a group of friends, there is always going to be one item that all of you will reach for immediately when you see it.
+This happened to me and my friend when we saw a cake stand.
 I let my friend buy it knowing that eventually another one would come along.
 It did.

 SOLD! for 90 cents.